kaaveland/bus-eta/README.md

 - `entur.db` which is a DuckDB instance with several tables, including `arrivals`
 - `leg_stats.parquet` contains aggregated statistics for public transit stop-to-stop legs
 - `stop_stats.parquet` contains aggregated statistics for public transit legs that _arrived at each stop_.

-### Scripts

-See the `scripts/` folder for scripts used to download and transform data.

-- `sync_parquets.py` -- downloads the `stops`, `quays` and `arrivals` (real time registrations) datasets as parquet files from a specified date: `uv run scripts/sync_parquets.py -h`
-- `calculate_parquet_legs.py` -- relies on the output from `sync_parquets.py` to produce `legs.parquet`, which matches each arrival at a stop, by the arrival from the same vehicle at the previous stop.
-See `uv run scripts/calculate_parquet_legs.py -h`.
-- `aggregations_for_app.py` -- produces all the parquet files necessary for the dashboard app to start by aggregating legs.

 ### Dashboard app